team-mayes/gaussian_wrangler/README.md

 creates a PDB from them.
 If a template PDB file is provided, it will replace the coordinates in that PDB with those from the Gaussian input file.
 Otherwise, it will created a generic one. .py

+**run_gauss**: This script prepares inputs and runs Gaussian jobs, or (with '-s' and '-l' options) prepares and submits slurm jobs to run Gaussian.
+It can be used to run (and/or submit) a series of Gaussian jobs.

+The script includes functions to determine inputs to Gaussian based on the specifications of the machine running the job.
+For example, if the '{default_route}' parameter is included in the 'job_run_tpl', the script will determine a MaxDisk and Cachesize based on the running systems's specifications: specifically, 90% of free diskspace and Gaussian's cache size algorithm of ('cache size' * 1024)/num_procs.
+The calculations assume the whole node will be used for the Gaussian job.
+These calculations are used to create a Default.Route file for Gaussian to read.

+The program will also determine an appropriate amount of memory to allocate and max number of cores to use (also assuming the whole node is used for the Gaussian job) if a '{mem}' and/or '{proc_list}' parameter is included in the 'job_run_tpl' and not specified in the configuration file.

 ### Copyright